DataDog/documentation/content/logs/explorer/_index.md

 ## Setup

-After being processed with the help of pipelines and processors, your logs attributes can be indexed as a Facet or a Measure in order to be accessible for your [context](#context) creation and [log analytics][2].
+After being processed with the help of pipelines and processors, your logs attributes can be indexed as facets or measures in order to be accessible for your [context](#context) creation and [Log Analytics][2].

-Note: To leverage the most out of your Log explorer view make sure your logs attribute follow [Datadog attribute naming convention][5].
+Note: To leverage the most out of your Log explorer view, make sure your logs attributes follow [Datadog attribute naming convention][5].

 {{< tabs >}}
 {{% tab "Facets" %}}

-A facet displays all the distinct members of an attribute or a tag as well as provides some basic analytics such as the amount of logs represented.
+A facet displays all the distinct members of an attribute or a tag as well as provides some basic analytics, such as the number of logs represented.
 This is also a switch to easily filter your data.

 Facets allow you to pivot or filter your datasets based on a given attribute.
 Examples facets may include users, services, etc...